-Donna Martin is an associate in the Employment team of Mackrell Turner Garrett’s London office.
+Donna Martin is a partner in the Employment team of Mackrell Turner Garrett’s London office.
 As an Employment Relations Specialist, she advises both employers and employees on a full range of contentious and non-contentious issues.
 She joined the firm in 2011 after training and qualifying at Vizards Wyeth Solicitors in London, where she practiced employment law and commercial litigation.

 Donna previously studied the Legal Practice Course at the Inns of Court School of Law and completed an LLB, Law and Politics degree at Keele University.

 An employment law expert, Donna has significant experience in drafting employment contracts and handbooks, advising on grievance and disciplinary procedures and preparatory work prior to tribunals, including advising on the advantages and disadvantages of settling cases.

 Donna regularly assists the Corporate department with business sales and purchases and advises on the implications such transaction will have for TUPE purposes.

 Donna has particular expertise advising on settlement agreements and has published articles on this topic.